anazalu/order-flow/README.md

 ## Architecture

-The backend is implemented as two servers, database and application, that run as two Docker containers (may use Docker Compose).
+The backend is implemented as two servers, database and application, that run as two Docker containers (uses Docker Compose).

 ## Some Useful Commands